panduwicaksono91/wave-hist/README.md

 The jar file **wavelet-0.0.1-SNAPSHOT.jar** will be created in folder ./target

-## 3. Submit jar to Flink and run as a Flink job
+### 3. Submit jar to Flink and run as a Flink job
  **wavelet-0.0.1-SNAPSHOT.jar** can be submitted to Flink to run.
  Each algorithm is executed with a specific setting.
-The following provides a summary of parameters, following by the setting needed to run each algorithm.
+The table below provides a summary of parameters, following by the setting needed to run each algorithm.

  | Parameter | Meaning |
 |--|--|